Throat drop maker says its banned ad is fun, no menace

-LOS ANGELES (AP) — A company that makes throat drops says the commercial it wants to run during NBC’s Golden Globes broadcast Sunday is a goof on subliminal ads, but the network isn’t buying it.
+LOS ANGELES (AP) — A throat lozenge company says the commercial it wants to run during NBC’s Golden Globes broadcast Sunday is a goof on subliminal ads, but the network isn’t buying it.

 According to Pine Bros. chief executive Rider McDowell, NBC has rejected the ad as out of bounds.